Green Bean Soup

 - 10 grams (or 3 small pieces) dried orange/tangerine peel (陈皮)

 - 80 grams canned or vacuum-packed lotus seeds or ginkgo nuts optional

 - 70 grams rock sugar (冰糖) to taste

 - Bring a small pot of water to boil.
 Add sago and simmer for 10 minutes.
 Turn off the stove, cover the pot with lid and let the sago continue to cook on its own for another 10 minutes, until all the sago turns translucent.
 Run the cooked sago through a fine sieve and running water to remove excess starch.
 Set aside.
 Check out this step-by-step photo tutorial for preparing sago.

-- In a bigger soup pot, add green beans, 1.7 litres water, dried orange peel and pandan leaves.
+- In a bigger soup pot, add green beans, pandan leaves, water and orange peel.
 Bring to a boil.